mihirlimbachiya02/eBookCreator/README.md

 ### AI eBook Creation
 - 🤖 **AI Outline Generation** — Generate complete book outlines using Google Gemini
 - ✍️ **Chapter Editor** — Full markdown editor with live preview and syntax highlighting
-- 🎨 **AI Cover Generation** — Generate professional book covers using Pollinations AI (free, unlimited)
+- 🎨 **AI Cover Generation** — Generate professional book covers using Hugging Face FLUX (with Pollinations fallback)
 - 📤 **One-Click Export** — Export your book as PDF or DOCX with proper formatting
 - 🖼️ **Cover Management** — Upload custom covers from device, pick from Cloudinary library, or generate with AI